 Decision OS

-They have dashboards, reports, and performance reviews.
-They can see what happened, compare trends, and identify areas of concern.
+They already have dashboards, reports, KPI reviews, analytics tools, and regular meetings.
+They can see what happened, compare performance, and identify where numbers are moving.

 Definition